-Twice a year I’m a mentor at USYD’s Genesis start-up program, a great social initiative which aims to encourage and reward entreprenuers who have a connection to the university.
+Twice a year, I mentor at USYD’s Genesis start-up accelerator, a great social initiative which aims to encourage and reward entrepreneurs who have a connection to the university.

 So if you ever read something which you would like to comment on, please do not hesitate to leave your thoughts below.
 If you want to connect with me to discuss one of the businesses or initiatives that I’m involved in, please feel free to book a time using the link below and my team will take care of the next steps.

 Finally, please remember that all information here is for educational purposes only.
 If in doubt, please read this important disclaimer.